pyxfluff/Administer/what-is-administer.md

 Administer is an admin system which takes modularity to a level never seen before.
 You only keep what you need.
 Don't need announcements?
 Get rid of it.
 We also have a modern and consistient admin panel which does everything you'll ever need.

+## Why Administer?

+See our handy comparison chart here.

+## Our current library of apps

+TBA.

 ## Installation

 ::: danger